 On the international trade policy, the government has been prioritized in promoting FTA.
 Trade related indicative simulations have been used as a starter in the process of negotiation.
 This policy and procedure of negotiation explicitly reconfirmed in the Basic Policies for Economic and Fiscal Management and Structural Reform 2005 (Cabinet Decision June 21 2005) in which detailed accounts of Japan's FTA/EPA strategy and use of GTAP based simulation in the governmental negotiation are noted.

-In response to the cabinet decision and subsequent requests, the CAO and the ESRI reconstructed the CGE model unit and strengthened collaboration network among related sections in the CAO by expanding visiting fellows last year.
-Activities related to this issue are listed in the next section.
+In response to the cabinet decision and subsequent requests, the CAO and the ESRI reconstructed the CGE model unit and strengthened collaboration network among related sections in the CAO by expanding visiting fellows.